Density of the free additive convolution of multi-cut measures: Proofs of Theorems and

-where $C_2$ is the constant in \eqref{Plemelj1} and the regime in \eqref{regime 2} corresponds to~$A(t)\ll |z-z_0|^{\frac{1+\beta}{2+\beta}}$.
-We remark that since $\beta$ lies in $(0,1)$, the exponents in the right-hand side of \eqref{case 3 2} are all in the range $(\frac{1}{3},1)$.
+where $C_2$ is the constant in \eqref{Plemelj1}.
+We remark that since $\beta$ lies in $(0,1)$, the exponents of the leading terms in the right-hand side of \eqref{case 3 2} are all in the range $(-1,-\frac{1}{3})\cup(\frac{1}{3},1)$.
 Therefore the branches of the different roots are determined by the fact that the real part of $\omega_t$ is increasing and the fact that $\omega_t$ maps the upper-half plane to itself.